cyrusbehr/portfolio_website/src/content/featured/tensorrt/index.md

 show: 'true'
 ---

-One of the best open-source tutorials on how to use the TensorRT C++ API for high-performance GPU machine learning inference.
+The most comprehensive open-source tutorial on how to use the TensorRT C++ API for high-performance GPU machine learning inference.
 Includes video recording and presentation slides from live presentation at Venice Computer Vision Meetup.